newrelic/newrelic-opentelemetry-examples/other-examples/operator/README.md

     * If your account is based in the EU, update `NEW_RELIC_OTLP_ENDPOINT` to `https://otlp.eu01.nr-data.net`.

-5. Deploy both namespaces, the secret, Gateway RBAC and the `OpenTelemetryCollector` CR (all in `otel-platform`), then wait for the Gateway to come up:
+3. Install the Metrics Server, the OpenTelemetry Operator, and the platform's namespaces/secret/RBAC/`OpenTelemetryCollector`/`Instrumentation` CRs (all in `otel-platform`):

     ```shell
-    kubectl apply -f manifests/00-namespace.yaml \
-      -f manifests/01-secrets.yaml \
-      -f manifests/02-collector-rbac.yaml \
-      -f manifests/03-collector.yaml

-    kubectl wait --for=condition=Available deployment/otel-gateway-collector \
-      --namespace otel-platform --timeout=120s
+    make install
     ```

+    * The Operator is installed with its built-in self-signed certificate generation for its admission webhook, so no [cert-manager](https://cert-manager.io/docs/) dependency is required.
+Its mutating webhook watches Pod creation across the *whole* cluster, not just its own namespace -- so apps in `otel-apps` still get instrumented normally even though the Operator itself runs in `otel-platform`.
+    * This target waits for the Operator and then the Gateway to become available before returning, since applying annotated pods before the webhook is ready makes injection silently no-op (the webhook's `failurePolicy` for pods is `Ignore`) rather than block pod creation, which is confusing to debug.
-    * If `otel-gateway-collector` crash-loops instead of becoming available, check its logs first -- the most common cause is `spec.image` on the CR not pointing at an image that includes the `k8sattributes` processor, since it isn't in the operator's default core-only image.
+    * If `otel-gateway-collector` crash-loops instead of becoming available, check its logs first -- the most common cause is `spec.image` on the CR not pointing at an image that includes the `k8s_attributes` processor, since it isn't in the operator's default core-only image.
-    * Confirm the HPA came up too: `kubectl get hpa -n otel-platform` should show an `otel-gateway-collector` entry with a non-`<unknown>` memory target once the Metrics Server has scraped at least once.
+    * Confirm the HPA came up too: `kubectl --context kind-nr-operator-demo get hpa -n otel-platform` should show an `otel-gateway-collector` entry with a non-`<unknown>` memory target once the Metrics Server has scraped at least once.

-6. Deploy the `Instrumentation` CR (also in `otel-platform`):
+4. Build the two app images and load them into the kind cluster:

     ```shell
-    kubectl apply -f manifests/04-instrumentation.yaml
+    make build
     ```

-7. Build the two app images and load them into the kind cluster:
+5. Deploy the apps:

     ```shell
-    ./scripts/build-and-load-images.sh
+    make deploy
     ```

-8. Deploy the apps:
+    * To confirm auto-injection actually happened, `kubectl --context kind-nr-operator-demo describe pod -n otel-apps -l app=getting-started-java` (or `-python`) should show an `opentelemetry-auto-instrumentation-java` (or `-python`) init container.

+6. When finished, clean up by deleting the whole cluster:

     ```shell
-    kubectl apply -f manifests/apps/
-    ```

-    * To confirm auto-injection actually happened, `kubectl describe pod -n otel-apps -l app=getting-started-java` (or `-python`) should show an `opentelemetry-auto-instrumentation-java` (or `-python`) init container.

-9. When finished, clean up by deleting the whole cluster:

-    ```shell
-    kind delete cluster --name nr-operator-demo
+    make clean
     ```

 ## Viewing your data